 \subsection{Quality and Diversity Checkers in IMP-Loss and DIMP-Loss}

-According to both Eq. \ref{eq:imp_loss} and \ref{eq:dimp-Loss}, a higher weight value in either loss means that the data point will have a greater influence on the model.

-the \textbf{Quality Checker} ($\hat{P'}(y_i|\mathbf{x}_i)$) assesses the likelihood of a data point sampled from the real-world distribution \(P\).
+According to both Eq. \ref{eq:imp_loss} and \ref{eq:dimp-Loss}, a high weight means the data point significantly influences the model.
+The \textbf{Quality Checker} ($\hat{P'}(y_i|\mathbf{x}_i)$) assesses the likelihood of a data point sampled from the real-world distribution \(P\).
 Higher values indicate the data point is, highly relevant, and unambiguous for the real-world distribution \(P\).

 The \textbf{Diversity Checker} differs in the two losses, $\hat{Q}(y_i|\mathbf{x}_i)$ for IMP-Loss, and $\hat{P}(y_i|\mathbf{x}_i; \theta_t)$ for DIMP-Loss.
-In the context of IMP-Loss, a low \textbf{Diversity Checker} value ($\hat{Q}(y_i|\mathbf{x}_i)$) suggests the data point contains a high amount of information within the LLM-generated dataset $D_Q$, because a redundant data point in $D_Q$ will have a high probability, indicating less diversity.
-Hence, the Diversity Checker serves as an indicator of diversity from the perspective of the LLM-generated distribution.
-In contrast, for DIMP-Loss, a low \textbf{Diversity Checker} value ($\hat{P}(y_i|\mathbf{x}_i; \theta_t)$) implies the data point is challenging to be learnt in previous steps, departing from the data points the model has already learnt.
+In the context of IMP-Loss, a low \textbf{Diversity Checker} value $\hat{Q}(y_i|\mathbf{x}_i)$ suggests the data point contains a high amount of information within the LLM-generated dataset $D_Q$, because a redundant data point in $D_Q$ will have a high probability, indicating less diversity.
+Hence, it serves as an indicator of diversity from the perspective of the LLM-generated distribution.
+In contrast, for DIMP-Loss, a low \textbf{Diversity Checker} value $\hat{P}(y_i|\mathbf{x}_i; \theta_t)$ implies the data point is challenging to be learned in previous steps, departing from the data points the model has already learned.
 Thus, \textbf{Diversity Checker} of DIMP-Loss reflects diversity from the perspective of a model.
 This distinction highlights how each loss function prioritizes different aspects of data diversity during training.
 We simulated defect and redundant situations for further exploration in the Appendix. \ref{sec:weight_analysis}.